We believe in developing children at Mansfield Green so they can be successful life-long learners.

 More information can be found below in the long-term overview for EYFS 2017-18:

-If you require more information regarding the Curriculum at Mansfield then please contact Miss Johnson, Deputy Headteacher and Curriculum Leader through the academy office.
+If you require more information regarding the Curriculum at Mansfield then please contact Miss Johnson, Head of School and Curriculum Leader through the academy office.